quantego/clp-java/README.md

 #### Direct memory access

-Once a model is build it only lives in native memory, with the exception of referenced objects of variables and constraints which remein in heap.
+Once a model is build it only lives in native memory, with the exception of referenced objects of variables and constraints which remain in heap.
 To update model coefficients, the model is accessed directly in native memory via direct byte buffers that are provided by the [https://github.com/nativelibs4java/BridJ](BridJ) native interface.
 When the model gets gc'ed, native memory will be released automatically.

 ## Installation